-- Transportation Assistance: The Mayor's Office of Employment Development has forged successful relationships with several entities that provide transportation assistance to individuals seeking employment, and to those who have obtained employment that is not easily accessible by public transportation.
-Through ARPA funding, MOED is able to provide 40 Lyft rides to Baltimore City residents who are newly employed and working in Baltimore City. - Crisis Intervention: Career Development Facilitators (CDF's) at the respective One Stop Career Center locations are trained to conduct a complete assessment of all customers.
+- Transportation Assistance: The Mayor's Office of Employment Development has forged successful relationships with several entities that provide transportation assistance to individuals seeking employment, and to those who have obtained employment that is not easily accessible by public transportation. - Crisis Intervention: Career Development Facilitators (CDF's) at the respective One Stop Career Center locations are trained to conduct a complete assessment of all customers.
 This includes identifying crises that may affect the participant's ability to be successful in the program.
 This may include referral to agencies dealing with problems of domestic violence, housing, health, budgeting, and so forth.
 Regular staff development activities include presentations from professionals knowledgeable in these areas.
 CDF's use the information obtained from the staff development activities to assist with the identification of potential abusers as well as to make referrals to available services for those in need. - (F) MOED on behalf of the BWDB will utilize Local Adult Funding, based on adult priority groups specified in the State Plan.